DaveVoorhis/EnterpriseExemplar/java_backend/README.md

 - DELETE (revoke) a permission from a given role: `/users/role/{roleId}/permissions/{permissionName}`

-NOTE: Bearer token (i.e., `Authorization` header with value `Bearer xxxxxx`) must be provided, but can be any value if profile `mockoauth` is active.
+NOTE: Bearer token (i.e., `Authorization` header with value `Bearer xxxxxx`) must be provided, but can be any value if profile `noauth` is active.

 See `*Api.java` classes in the `api` package for API definition.